 The Board of William Hill remains committed to high standards of corporate governance.

 Good corporate governance contributes to William Hill’s performance and the Corporate Governance section of the Annual Report explains our most important governance processes and how they support the business.
-In particular, we apply the principles of good corporate governance advocated by the UK Corporate Governance Code (the Code), published by the Financial Reporting Council in April 2016.
+In particular, we apply the principles of good corporate governance advocated by the UK Corporate Governance Code (the Code), published by the Financial Reporting Council in July 2018.

-Board balance and composition
+Board role and structure

 Articles of association